oven-sh/bun/README.md

 $ rm -rf node_modules/.cache dist
 ```

-You can disable that with `--silent`
+You can disable that with `--silent`.

 ```bash
 bun run --silent clean